-2011/12 Target Riversmead Housing Association South Anglia Housing Association Percentage nominations to vacant homes 75% 100% 100% Spend on At 11/12 £249,145 £259,017 aids and adaptations £246,698 Homes sold under the preserved Right to Buy 40 per annum each 2 3
+2012/13 Target Riversmead Housing Association South Anglia Housing Association Percentage nominations 75% 100% 100%

+to vacant

+homes

+Spend on for 12/13

+aids and £255,580 £309,527 £244,480

+adaptations

+Homes sold

+under the 40 per annum 0 1

+preserved each 9 4

+Right to Buy

 - 2.6 There are three points to note from the figures presented.
 South Anglia and Riversmead Housing Associations both belong to the Council's Common Housing Register.
 Therefore the Council's Housing Register contains all of South Anglia and Rivermead Housing Association tenants, in East Herts, needing to transfer to an alternative home in East Herts.
 In return for this the Council has nominations rights to all of their vacant homes.
-Therefore the target percentage nomination to vacant homes under this agreement is 100%. - 2.7 The type of aids and adaptations works varies from small scale hand rails and grab rails, for which tenants can self refer through the repairs service for both housing associations, to major works recommended by Adult Care Services at Herts County Council.
-However the although the spend on aids and adaption's is in excess of the level set by stock transfer agreement it is less than in previous years.
-This is of concern and the housing associations believe it is in part due to the reduce number of referrals they are currently receiving from Herts County Council compared to previous years. - 2.8 The preserved Right to Buy (RTB) claw back agreement was based on a target of the housing associations selling 40 properties each per year, based on the previous ten years performance.
-However sales have experienced a significant down turn with five being sold in 2011/12 and five in 2010/11.
-A total of 234 properties have been sold in the ten years since stock transfer; an average of 23 per annum.
+Therefore the target percentage nomination to vacant homes under this agreement is 100%. - 2.7 The type of aids and adaptations works varies from small scale hand rails and grab rails, for which tenants can self refer through the repairs service for both housing associations, to major works recommended by Adult Care Services at Herts County Council. - 2.8 South Anglia have reported a short-fall against target on the spend on Aids and Adaptations for 2011/12.
+This is the first time either housing association has not met this target.
+Tracy White, Managing Director of South Anglia Housing has forwarded the following comment regarding South Anglia's spend on Aids and Adaptations: 'This is obviously a demand led programme and is reflective of the wider demographic as well as the need to re invest in properties which enhance the life chances of residents.
+SAHA will continue to invest in Aid and Adaptations works on an ad hoc basis as well as significant investment as part of wider stock improvements (for example as part of kitchen or bathroom upgrades within planned investment programmes)'. - 2.9 The preserved Right to Buy (RTB) claw back agreement was based on a target of the housing associations selling 40 properties each per year, based on the previous ten years performance.
+However sales have experienced a significant down turn since the stock transfer agreement with a total of 247 properties having been sold in the eleven years since stock transfer; an average of 22 per annum.
 This is significantly less than the target of 40 per annum.

 This is in the main due to significant capping of the eligible discount and high valuations of the properties therefore making them generally unaffordable.
 In addition the number of tenants eligible for the preserved Right to Buy is reducing each year.
-This has significantly reduced the expected income for the Council under this agreement. - 2.9 The government has recently doubled the national discount levels which brings East Herts' discount cap to £75,000.
-This is to try to reinvigorate the right to buy nationally.
-The government has carried out a national advertising campaign and the Council has also done a local press release.
-Both housing associations have reported an increase in the number of enquiries but it is too soon to say whether this will translate into sales.